On the Road: Part One

 The first section describes Sal's first trip to San Francisco.
-Disheartened after a divorce, his life changes when he meets Dean Moriarty, who is "tremendously excited with life", and begins to long for the freedom of the road: "Somewhere along the line I knew there would be girls, visions, everything; somewhere along the line the pearl would be handed to me".
-In July 1947, he sets off from his aunt's house in Paterson with $50 in his pocket.
-After taking several buses and hitchhiking, he arrives in Denver, where he meets up with Carlo Marx, Dean, and their friends.
+Disheartened after a divorce, his life changes when he meets Dean Moriarty and begins to long for the freedom of the road.
+In July 1947, he sets off from his aunt's house in Paterson, New Jersey, with $50 in his pocket.
+After taking several buses and hitchhiking, he arrives in Denver, Colorado, where he meets up with Carlo Marx, Dean, and their friends.
 There are parties—among them an excursion to the ghost town of Central City.
-Eventually Sal leaves by bus and gets to San Francisco, where he meets Remi Boncoeur and his girlfriend Lee Ann.
+Eventually, Sal leaves by bus and gets to San Francisco, where he meets Remi Boncoeur and his girlfriend Lee Ann.
 Remi arranges for Sal to take a job as a night watchman at a boarding camp for merchant sailors waiting for their ship.
 Not holding this job for long, Sal hits the road again.
-"Oh, where is the girl I love?" he wonders.
-Soon he meets Terry, the "cutest little Mexican girl", on the bus to Los Angeles.
+Soon he meets Terry, whom he described as a cute Mexican girl, on the bus to Los Angeles.
 They stay together, traveling back to Bakersfield, then to Sabinal, "her hometown", where her family works in the fields.
-He meets Terry's brother Ricky, who teaches him the true meaning of "mañana" ("tomorrow").
 Working in the cotton fields, Sal realizes that he is not made for this type of work.
 Leaving Terry behind, he takes a bus back east to Pittsburgh, and then hitchhikes his way to Times Square in New York City.
 Once there he bums a quarter off a preacher who looks the other way, and arrives at his aunt's house, just missing Dean, who had come to see him, by two days.